Practical photography workshop providing both flash tuition and bat photo opportunities at the Cotswold Wildlife Park in Burford, Oxfordshire.

 11.00 Group tuition and safety briefing

 11.30 to 4.00 The itinerary is kept very fluid.
-We start the day photographing various owls while learning new fill-in flash techniques.
-We then photograph the bats, first taking static poses before attempting the in-flight shots.
+We start the day photographing various flowers while learning new fill-in flash techniques.
+We then photograph the bats (providing they are available).
 We will break for lunch on an individual basis (not included), and when clients have finished with the bats, we move on to other subjects to learn more flash techniques.
 One to one tuition is continually on offer throughout the day.